It Was Out of Our Control—A Pregnancy Story

-On Thursday, March 3, 2016 I glanced at my CGM graph, shoved it in my bag and ran out the door to a dentist appointment.
+On Thursday, March 3, 2016, I glanced at my CGM graph, shoved it in my bag and ran out the door to a dentist appointment.
 I had just finished my latest Glu article, and after several back and forth edits, I was ready to announce my pregnancy.
-For whatever reason, I had been hesitant to share anything on social media, and insisted on waiting until after our anatomy appointment, thinking it would be a big milestone.
+For whatever reason, I had been hesitant to share anything on social media and had insisted on waiting until after our anatomy appointment, thinking it would be a big milestone.
 It was.
 And now, I’m sharing with you a different story …

 My blood sugars were high the week leading up to my travels—“wining and dining” with diabetes friends (new and old) and networking up a storm only caused more stress on my pancreas and I thought, despite my hopes, nothing could happen during this international three-week work trip in my reproductive world … wrong.

 Blood sugars had been easily floating in the 200s “yellow graph range” on the Dexcom for days on end, and airport and hotel food for the next two weeks was not going to contribute to consistent in-range dots.

 “I can do this,” I said to myself.

 Fast forward three months—I am now 18 weeks along.
 I had visited my endocrinologist, nurse educator, high risk OB and ophthalmologist totaling nine appointments—all to ensure the little kiddo was alive and well, and my blood sugar levels controlled.
 A1c was well under 6, eyeballs clear as can be, and zero signs of anything happening with the kidneys.
 Sweet!
 It was all too insanely good to be true, and all of my hard work preparing for pregnancy had paid off.
 Then came the “anatomy scan.”

 The ultrasound tech, whom I’d gotten to know well at this point, said everything pretty much looks great.
 “We might just want to move up the fetal echo to get a better look at the heart.”